EugeneW/gaming-cloud-sdk-unity-documents/Unity_SDK.md

 -----------------
 ### <a name ="FGC.GetSnsAccountList">FGC.GetSnsAccountList</a>
-Gets the list of SNS authentication information registered for the user.
+Get the list of SNS authentication information registered for the user.
 The result is returned by the callback with the arguments of IList of SnsAccount and Error.

      public static void GetSnsAccountList(Action<IList<SnsAccount>, Error> callback)